 - get regular exercise

-Whether you’re in remission or still being treated, bladder cancer can affect every aspect of your life.
-It’s not uncommon to feel stress, anxiety, or difficulty with symptoms and side effects.
+Whether your cancer is in remission or still being treated, bladder cancer can affect every aspect of your life.
+Feeling stress, anxiety, or difficulty with symptoms and side effects is common.

 Talking with family and friends can be helpful.
-You can also consider joining an online or in-person support group, where you’re likely to meet people who understand your concerns.
-It’s a good way to get support — and to give it, too.
+You can also consider joining an online or in-person support group, where you’ll likely meet people who understand your concerns.
+It’s a good way to get support — and to give it too.

 You can learn a lot from statistics, but they can’t give you a prognosis.
-Your doctor will factor in your unique circumstances to give you a general idea of what to expect.
+Your doctor will factor in your unique circumstances to give you a general idea of what to expect with bladder cancer.